 Full Professor of Obstetrics and Gynecology at the University Hospital of Parma where he is the Chairman of the Unit.

 Prof Tullio Ghi was born in Italy in 1973.
 Following the studies at the Medical School of the University of Bologna, he completed his residence in Ob-Gyn at the S.Orsola Hospital of Bologna.
 From 2000 until 2001 he was at King’s College Hospital for a fellowship in Fetal Medicine.
 He has a phD in fetal Medicine at the University of Milan (2002-2005).
 From 2003 to 2014 he served as consultant of Obstetrics and Gynecology at the University Hospital of Bologna.
-Since 2014 he is based at the Department of Medicine and Surgery of the University of Parma, where he has been appointed as Full Professor of Obstetrics and Gynecology, Director of the Residency School in Obstetrics and Gynecology and President of the Midwifery School.
-He is the Head of Obstetrics and Gynecology at the University Hospital of Parma.
+In 2014 he was based at the Department of Medicine and Surgery of the University of Parma, where he has been appointed as Full Professor of Obstetrics and Gynecology, Director of the Residency School in Obstetrics and Gynecology and President of the Midwifery School.

 His main field of research is on obstetrics, ultrasound in labor and prenatal diagnosis of congenital anomalies.
 He has published more than 250 articles and several books.
 He is member of the Scientific Committee of the International Society of Obstetrics and Gynecology.